Lucifer1590/solana-transaction-analyzer/README.md

 ## Configuration

-1. Create a `.env` file in the root directory of the project with the following content: or edit the provided one
+1. Create a `.env` file in the root directory of the project with the following content: or edit the provided one from env.example to .env

    ```
    #DONT CHANGE THIS